 The “darling” of the 1960s, British actress, & “It”-girl, Julie Christie turned 77 this year.
 An icon of “Swinging London”, Julie won an Academy Award for her performance in “Darling” directed by John Schlesinger, who also directed the actress in “Billy Liar”.

 45 years ago, the British cult film started filming in Scotland.
-Christopher Lee considered it to be his best work and the film’s longevity is testament to Anthony Schaffer’s great screenplay & Robin Hardy’s direction – the final shot alone is cinematic perfection.
+Christopher Lee considered it to be his best work and the film’s longevity is testament to Anthony Shaffer’s great screenplay & Robin Hardy’s direction – the final shot alone is cinematic perfection.

 In 1957, Hammer films released the first of many colour horror films for which the company would become famous.
 60 years ago Hammer began their prolific output of horrors in vivid colour, such as “Blood from the Mummy’s Tomb”, “Scars of Dracula”, & “Horror of Frankenstein”.

 70 years ago, the 1947 British crime thriller “Brighton Rock” had its first trade screening, starring Richard Attenborough in his breakthrough film role as gang leader Pinkie Brown.
 The classic British film noir was filmed in Brighton with a screenplay by Graham Greene & Terence Rattigan.

 25 years ago, television audiences were introduced to the delight of Joanna Lumley‘s unique creation – the outrageous fashion editor Patsy Stone in Absolutely Fabulous.
 A new departure for The New Avenger, Patsy became an instant cultural icon & Joanna a national treasure.